DC Free Movie Scene Has International FlavorThis week's free movie scene in the D.C.-Baltimore area has an international flavor.

-What's your favorite scary movie of all time?
+Horrifying Halloween Movies Playing for Free in D.C.What's your favorite scary movie of all time?
 With Halloween just a few days away, chances may be pretty good that one of your favorite spooky cinematic experiences is playing for free in DC this week.

-Smurfs 2: Leaving Your Money Green, But Your Face BlueDon't go blue in the face paying to see "Smurfs 2″ this weekend.
+Smurfs 2: Leaving Your Money Green, But Your Face BlueDon't go blue in the face paying to see "Smurfs 2" this weekend.
 There are movies geared towards young and old playing for free in a theater near you.

 Free Movie Weekend: 'The Walking Dead' Crawls Into TheatersIt's the first weekend of spring, and the tourists are beginning to descend on the nation's capital for the National Cherry Blossom Festival.
 Another, lesser-known tourist option is blooming in DC, too: the free movies you can check out year-round in Washington's museums.

 Movies In The City: Your Guide to Free Weekend Movies Go to a museum on any given weekend in Washington, and chances are you'll find a free movie to barge in on.
 This weekend, though, there are a lot more cinematic offerings with no ticket required, and many of them aren't even decades old.